backstage/backstage/docs/getting-started/running-backstage-locally.md

 ---

 To develop a plugin or contribute to the Backstage project, we recommend cloning the Backstage repository and running locally in development mode.
-If you not trying to contribute, follow the instructions to [Create an App](./create-an-app.md) instead.
+If you are not trying to contribute, follow the instructions to [Create an App](./create-an-app.md) instead.